trin4turner/TimeConversion/README.md

-This is a progrsm that does time conversions
+This is a program that does time conversions